Elenikats/learn-with-flashcards-frontend/README.md

 # In summary, the user is able to:

-register and login,
+- register and login,
-create categories of topics intrested to learn, create flashcards.
+- create categories of topics intrested to learn,
+- create flashcards.

 # How to run the project

-In the terminal run
+In the terminal run:
 - npm install
 - npm start